How to deal with lack of Spousal Support in Network Marketing

 Speak frankly to them.
 “I love you.
 I’ve looked back for the last fifteen years of our being together” “You’ve never supported me on anything that I’ve done.”
 When I got that raise, you nagged me.”
 When we bought the car after we both agreed on it, you found one flaw after the other.”
 “Here is what I am going to do which will reward both of us.”
 “I’m dead serious about it.”
 I’m not sure of where it will end or how I’m going to accomplish it, but this will change our lives for the better.”
 “I’m going to do what it takes to make it work”

-Be frank, be bold, and be real.
+Be frank, be bold, and be real, that deals with a lack of Spousal Support.
 Act upon what you say you will do, and that non-supportive spouse will start believing.
 When they do not support you, be upfront about why you are doing it and how you will do it despite the odds against you.